dhiway/cord/origin/orbis/pallets/score/README.md

 All payout holds, schedules and redemptions use the named `PayoutAccount` initialized in genesis.
 Root may rotate it only when schedules, rounds, points and holds are empty; any remaining free balance is transferred atomically to the replacement account.
 Named managers cannot rotate it.
+The runtime's `[0x50; 32]` value is the development enterprise payout account configured by chain genesis (and replaceable by root); it is a funding destination, not an assertion that the account is the Sudo key.

 The v0→v1 introduction migration treats the committed pre-Slice-2 representation as an absent Score storage prefix, installs only the named defaults and storage version, and verifies exact key